Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

 There are currently many generated files (or trivially generatable files) in git:

 * index.php and .htaccess designed to disallow directory listing in apache.
-We already have code in doc/devtools/check_tiki_directories.php to generate and check.
+We already have code in php doc/devtools/check_tiki_directories.php to check and even generate (php doc/devtools/check_tiki_directories.php fix-index).
 * Vue3 javascript files currently in /lib/vue_mf
 * A limited number of other js files.
 * scss files